kiboschool/course-artificial-intelligence/src/lessons/intelligence-via-search/search-problems.md

 actions = ["up", "down", "left", "right"]
 ```

-### Transition Model
+### Transition Model (Successor Function)

 At a specific state (cell), the agent can take one of the possible actions: up, down, left, or right.
 For each specific action, the agent will end up in a new state (cell).

 Take 10 minutes and try to write a transition model function for our can example.
 It's a function that takes a state and an action as input and returns a new state as output.

 The state in our car example is the position of the car within the grid.
 The action is the direction the car is moving in.
 For example, if the car is at position `(1,1)` and the action is `up`, the new returned position will be `(2,1)`.

 <p align="center">
 <img src="../../images/car_grid.png" width = "400px"/>